seanangio/nytindia/README.md

 This package includes functions to query the [Article Search API of The New York Times](https://developer.nytimes.com/docs/articlesearch-product/1/overview) for articles with an “India” location keyword.
-It includes functions to prepare this data to be ready for analysis, as well as a shiny app to visualize the output dataset.
+It also includes functions to prepare this data to be ready for analysis, as well as a shiny app to visualize the output dataset.

 ## Installation